next-actions/pytest-mh/docs/articles/running-commands.rst

 Running Commands on Remote Hosts
 ################################

-Running commands on remote hosts is one of the fundamental features of pytest-mh.
+Running commands on remote hosts is a fundamental feature of ``pytest-mh``.
 In order to do that, it provides abstraction over remote processes and a generic interface in the :class:`~pytest_mh.conn.Connection` class.
 There are currently two implementations of this interface: